Encrypting form data (end-to-end encryption)

 Whenever form data is transmitted via a 3g or other Internet network, it is encrypted in transit using SSL.
 This is true for all form data regardless of whether the form itself is configured to be encrypted – so, in a sense, encrypted forms are doubly-encrypted (once with your public key, and then again with SSL).

 The SurveyCTO server stores the form data, but it remains encrypted and therefore unreadable by the server (and by anyone who might conceivably compromise that server, legally or otherwise).
-(Again, though, fields explicitly marked as publishable will remain readable by the server.)
+(Again, fields explicitly marked as publishable will remain readable by the server.)

 When the form data is downloaded by an end-user using SurveyCTO Desktop, the Data Explorer, or the Download option on the Export tab, it is again doubly-encrypted, with both your public key and the SSL protocol used for secure data transmission.

 Desktop, the Data Explorer, and the server download option all store local backups of the form data in local storage, but it remains encrypted and therefore unreadable.

 The end-user who downloads the data can use your private encryption key to decrypt and read that data.
-For added security, this user may choose not to store that private key on an Internet-connected computer; the user may use Desktop to transport the data to a secure "cold-room" computer, and only then decrypt the data, export it for further processing, and begin the analysis.
+For added security, this user may choose to never store that private key on an Internet-connected computer (see the topic on working with cold-room computers).
 If using a "cold-room" computer is not possible, another approach is to store the contents of the private key in a password manager, rather than keeping the key file saved on a computer.
 Private keys stored in this way can then be pasted into Desktop when you are ready to export your data.